Wednesday, June 22, 2022

 Like the Bond films, the Matt Helm films were very loosely adapted from a successful series of novels.
 Debuting in 1960, Donald Hamilton’s stories concerned a retired American World War II assassin brought back into service for the government.
 The adventures are narrated with a wry sense of practicality by the brutal Helm who must abandon a happy domestic life when he resumes his former deadly profession.
 The Helm novels are hardly James Bond rip-offs and are highly recommended.
 They are often grimmer and less exotic than Ian Fleming’s Bond tales.
 Matt Helm has no idealism that gets in the way of his missions’ objectives.
 He knows that he is not a good guy but a killer.

 It is rather curious that Matt Helm film producer Irving Allen had a falling out with onetime partner “Cubby” Broccoli about the worthiness of Ian Fleming’s James Bond stories as a basis for a film series.
 When Allen later optioned another fine series of spy fiction to adapt into his own series of films, he dispensed almost entirely with the Matt Helm source material and its tone to create something far less believable than the Ian Fleming stories he earlier dismissed.
-Allen would also go on to be the executive producer of the 1975 Matt Helm television series starring Anthony Franciosa.
+Allen would also go on to be the executive producer of the 1975 Matt Helm television movie starring Anthony Franciosa that led to a short-lived series.
 That production had even less to do with its prose source material and became a rather generic private detective show.

 The Silencers is the first of the four-film Matt Helm series starring Dean Martin.
 Obviously meant to cash-in on the '60s spy craze launched by the James Bond series, the Helm films were breezy and irreverent.
 They went well past the occasional tongue-in-cheek hints in the Bond films to become spy spoofs about American establishment male wish fulfillment.
 Our hero Helm can womanize, drink, smoke, and make a great living shooting pictures of sexy figure models.
 Then he still one-ups Hugh Hefner by also saving the world without ever losing his sense of humor.